 Help keep your house cool with a window-mounted evaporative cooler

-• Build up the outside windowsill if needed to support the cool-air vent that goes through the window.
+• If needed, build up the outside windowsill to support the cool-air vent that goes through the window.

 • Place the cooler in the window, resting the vent on the support assembly.

 • Attach the cooler to the brackets as directed by the manufacturer’s instructions.